Thankfulness and the Benefits of Gratitude

 Remember the Parents

 Let’s face it, parents of autistic kids and teens are often under additional stress and juggle more than parents of neurotypical children.
 So if you’re a grandparent, aunt, uncle or friend of a child or teen on the autism spectrum, consider a gift for their parents!
 Something that encourages self-care, like a massage or a mani/pedi.
 Or even a gift card for carry out dinner takes some stress off their plate.
-You could also give the gift of your time for the opportunity to get out of the house without kids!
+And there is always the gift of your time to provide them the opportunity to get out of the house without kids!

 Hopefully these ideas are helpful in finding a gift for your child, grandchild, niece or nephew.
 And if you’re local to us here in Metro Detroit and want to support a local business, there’s a great option for your shopping.
-Toyolgy Toys has locations in Royal Oak, West Bloomfield and Bloomfield Hills, and they have website ordering available, as well as curbside pick up.
+Toyolgy Toys has locations in West Bloomfield and Bloomfield Hills, and they have website ordering available.

 And for more gift ideas, here are the links to check our other gift guides: